michbaum/Cupid/docs/en/advanced_guides/datasets/extended_kitti.md

 <!-- TODO: (michbaum) Change the following information according to the changes -->
 - `kitti_gt_database/xxxxx.bin`: point cloud data included in each 3D bounding box of the training dataset.
 - `kitti_infos_train.pkl`: training dataset, a dict contains two keys: `metainfo` and `data_list`.
-  `metainfo` contains the basic information for the dataset itself, such as `categories`, `dataset` and `info_version`, while `data_list` is a list of dict, each dict (hereinafter referred to as `info`) contains all the detailed information of single sample as follows:
+  `metainfo` contains the basic information for the dataset itself, such as `categories`, `dataset` and `info_version`, while `data_list` is a list of dict, each dict (hereinafter referred to as `info`) contains all the detailed information of single sample/scene as follows:
   - info\['scene_idx'\]: The index of this scene in the whole dataset.
   - info\['images'\]: Information of images captured by multiple cameras in the scene.
 A dict contains a variable number of keys named `CAMx` for every camera in the scene.
     - info\['images'\]\['CAMx'\]: Include some information about the `CAMx` camera sensor.